nbloomf/feivel/doc/tutorial/tutorial.md

 The Elevator Pitch
 ------------------

-Feivel is an extremely simple template processing language.
-The primary audience is math teachers who are writing problem sets.
+Feivel is a simple template processing language; its primary intended audience is math teachers who are writing problem sets.
 For example, the input may be a "generic" problem set on factoring polynomials with the coefficients unspecified, and the output is a specific problem set with numbers chosen for the coefficients (either randomly, or from a store of data, or as the result of some calculation).
 In this way, once the generic problem set is written we can easily generate as many different-but-similar copies as we want.
 In practice, the output will typically be in e.g. LaTeX, but `feivel` operates on streams of plain text and so might be applied to other uses as well.

 `feivel` is free software and licensed under Version 3 of the GNU GPL.
 For installation instructions, see the `README`.